Amatofrancesco99/organic-fertilizers-detection/Notebooks/utils/README.md

 ***
 ## `get_features()` function

-It allows to get from a pandas DataFrame composed of crop fields information, another DataFrame that contains calculated indices for each field and acquisition date within the specified date range, using the selected sentinel satellite.
+It allows to get from a pandas DataFrame composed of crop fields information, another DataFrame that contains for each time a satellite (sentinel-1 or sentinel-2) passed on regions of interest, within a given time period, all the mainly used features mean values (optical or radar).
+Have a look at: [input DataFrame](#input-dataframe), [execution example](#how-to-execute-it) and [generated DataFrame](#output-dataframe).

-Furthermore, it works in parallel in order to exploit the entire computational power of the machine on which you are running this function (load balanced the work of each core). <br>Consider that the parameter `fields_threads` is the number of threads to dedicate to parallelization over the fields level, the remaining part instead is used to apply parallelization over dates level.
+The `fields_threads` parameter is the number of threads to dedicate to parallelization over the fields level, the remaining part instead is used to apply parallelization over dates level.
 The value of this parameter should be high (with respect to the overall number of threads exploitable - see your computer specifications) if you have a lot of crop fields but a little time-span to consider, whereas if you have fewer fields but a bigger time-span you should decrease this parameter.
 Finally, if you have lot of fields with lot of dates to process it should may be optimal considering half of the overall number of threads available. <br>A correct choice of this parameter can drastically reduce the features extraction time.

 For usability reasons some filters have been fixed (like the pixel cloudy percentage, and other things).
 See the [code](https://github.com/Amatofrancesco99/master-thesis/blob/main/Notebooks/utils/sentinel_satellites.py) for a better understanding.